-Adjudications will normally be held in April and November of each year and you are advised to apply well in advance.
+Adjudications are normally be held in April and November of each year and you are advised to apply well in advance.
 Entries will not be presented as panels but will be mixed and scored as individual images by 6 judges selected from the PAGB.
 Adjudications are hosted by each Federation in turn see the PAGB website for adjudication diary.

 Audio Visual Applicants may apply either singly or jointly for an Award in AV Adjudications will be held as and when it is deemed appropriate and provided there is sufficient demand.
 The fee structure is the same as stated below for each level of Award.
-Please see the separate leaflet dealing specifically with Audio Visual applications
+Please see the separate leaflet dealing specifically with Audio Visual applications.

 These are competitions for clubs/societies representing their Federations.
 Each Federation has a different method of selecting their representatives, the MCPF has it’s own Print/PDI Championships to determine this.
-The competitions take place annually, PDI at the University of Warwick in July and the prints at Blackburn in October.

 Each Federation chooses two clubs plus those clubs that have pre-qualified by finishing in the top eight the previous year.